 Stove Top

 1. Fill a large pot with water and add peeled potatoes.
 Bring potato pieces to a boil and cook until fork tender, about 12-14 minutes.
-Drain and return potatoes to the pot.
+Drain and return the cooked potatoes to the pot.

 1. Add Potato chunks to the Instant Pot.
 Add water to cover potatoes completely (about 4-5 cups).